-Trump to remove currency-manipulator tag on China ahead of trade deal
+Trump removes currency-manipulator tag on China ahead of trade deal

 The designation could have led to U.S. tariffs as a penalty, but the administration already has been imposing tariffs on Chinese goods since 2018.
 China has responded with its own tariffs on various U.S. goods, and stopped buying agricultural products such as soybeans.

-Stocks closed higher on Monday amid the reports that the U.S. will stop designating China as a currency manipulator, as optimism about the trade agreement continued to spur a bull market.
+Stocks closed higher on Monday amid the news that the U.S. will stop designating China as a currency manipulator, as optimism about the trade agreement continued to spur a bull market.
 The S&P 500 gained 0.7% to close at a record-high 3,288 points.
 The tech-heavy Nasdaq rose 1% to hit its all-time high at 9,273 points.

 “The stock market is way up, the country is doing really well, and we’ll see you at the game,” the president said as he departed the White House Monday afternoon on his way to the college football championship contest in New Orleans, Louisiana.